x64dbgg/keyboardfilter/README.md

 # keyboardfilter

+NOTE!!
+THIS IS NOT FINISHED AND MAY HAVE FLAWS, YOU MAY NEED TO EDIT THE CODE

 The Keyboard Filter Driver is a Windows kernel-level driver designed to intercept keyboard inputs and provide customizable handling for key events.
 Created by me purely because of boredom.
 Features